 Crispy brown leaf edges and poor Calathea growth

 This problem would be a classic case of low humidity.
 These plants demand warm and humid conditions pretty much constantly, if you don't provide this then the leaves will quickly become tatty looking.
 Cut off the brown bits and improve its treatment going forward.

 Leaves curling and spotted, with lower yellow leaves

 Too little water i.e. underwatering.
 The soil needs to be kept moist for the majority of the time during the growing season.
 The only time it will forgive you for this is during the Winter when it has stopped growing, if you let the soil dry out at any other time of the year these type of symptoms will appear.

 This could be a sign of overwatering, although it's more likely a sign of the temperature being too cold or from exposure to draughts.
 The damage will not be reversible if this is prolonged, move to a warmer spot or away from the cold draught immediately if you ever notice this happening.

 Leaf pattern fading / washed out appearance

-One of two reasons, either too much light or not enough.
-In 90% of cases its due to long term exposure to direct sunlight.
+This will have been caused by one of two reasons - either too much light or not enough.
+In 90% of cases it's due to exposure to direct sunlight.
 Find a new shadier home for your plant.